About Geisinger Health System

 Dr. Foss shared her vision and brought to it the professional expertise that would change the dream to reality.
 Trained at the Mayo Clinic, he had become committed to the concept of group practice, where specialty-trained physicians worked together to benefit their patients.
 Mrs. Geisinger concurred.

 It was a bold step in the early 1900s that has made Geisinger Medical Center the largest rural health care facility in the United States.

 Harold Leighton Foss, MD

 Harold Leighton Foss, MD, formed and guided the Geisinger Hospital through its first 43 years and pioneered modern rural health care administration.
 Dr. Foss was born on St. Valentine's Day, 1883 in Malden, MA.
 He studied at Massachusetts Institute of Technology and, in 1909, received his medical degree with honors, from Jefferson Medical College.

-He first met Mrs. Abigail A. Geisinger in 1913 and helped her lay her plans for the George F. Geisinger Memorial Hospital and ultimately, for what would become the Geisinger Health System.
+He first met Mrs. Abigail A. Geisinger in 1913 and helped her to lay her plans for the George F. Geisinger Memorial Hospital and, ultimately, for what would become Geisinger Health System.

 When the hospital opened in 1915, Foss was the first surgeon.
 In those early days, he later recalled, he "cared for typhoid patients, delivered the babies, performed all manner of surgical procedures - helped drive the ambulance, experimented with the electric light plant, fluoroscope stomachs and colons, met with the board, engaged new help, ordered supplies."

-During the Foss years, Geisinger's structure and staff grew dramatically from its original 70 beds, until his retirement in 1958 it had more than 300 beds and more than 500 employees and admitting over 11,000 patients a year.
+During the Foss years, Geisinger's structure and staff grew dramatically from its original 70 beds, until his retirement in 1958 when it had more than 300 beds, more than 500 employees and admitted more than 11,000 patients a year.